 These relationships include a spouse or former spouse, a person you are dating, or a person you have dated; lover; mother or father of your child; anyone closely related to you by blood marriage or adoption (example: mother, father, child, brother, sister, grandparent); or a person who regularly lives in your home.

 Read more about our Domestic Violence Restraining Order services.

 Such protections do not require physical conduct or abuse.
 Firearms restrictions are a part of DVRO’s.

 Protects elders and dependent elder and vulnerable adults from physical and financial abuse, neglect, isolation, abduction, harm, or deprivation by a caregiver.

 Read more about our Elder Abuse Restraining Order services.

 Workplace Violence Restraining Order

-A Workplace Violence Restraining Order provides employees protection from workplace violence.
+A Workplace Violence Restraining Order provides employees with protection from workplace violence.
 A Workplace Violence Restraining Order can only be requested by an employer on behalf of an employee.

-Private Postsecondary School Violence Restraining Order
+Private Post-Secondary School Violence Restraining Order

-These restraining orders can only be requested by the chief administrative officer, or an officer or employee designated by the chief administrative officer on behalf of a student.
+These restraining orders can only be requested by the chief administrative officer or an officer or employee designated by the chief administrative officer on behalf of a student.